cseveren/cseveren.github.io/_pages/about.md

 <img align="right" src="https://assamidanov.github.io/images/profile_photo.jpeg" alt="Photo" style="width: 210px; border-radius: 10px; padding: 8px 8px 8px 8px"/>
-I am a Doctoral student in Economics at Claremont Graduate University (CGU) and a member of the [Computational Justice Lab](https://www.http://computationaljusticelab.org/).
-My primary research interest is applied microeconomics; however, my other interests include causal inference and applications of machine learning methods for causal inference.

-I have been working as a Data Research Intern at 211 LA for the last two years.
-I have built recommendation systems for 211 dispatchers by using Deep Learning and Machine Learning models in Pytorch and Sklearn(Python).
-I have also been involved in the project of evaluating recommender bot by using A/B testing techniques.
+I am a Ph.D. candidate in Economics at Claremont Graduate University and concurrently serve as a Data Analyst Intern at Chime, a leader in the fintech sector.
+My academic research is focused on formulating methods to assess the impact of human discretion on algorithmic decision-making processes, specifically within the context of parole and probation settings.
+In addition, I am undertaking a thorough analysis of the effectiveness of technological tools within public sector organizations.
+These scholarly endeavors have equipped me with a nuanced understanding of both the challenges and opportunities inherent in the application of machine learning and artificial intelligence to real-world scenarios.
+For an in-depth view of my credentials and expertise, you are welcome to consult my CV via the [following link](https://github.com/assamidanov/assamidanov.github.io/blob/master/files/Anuar_cv.pdf).

 ### About this website
 Powered by [Jekyll](http://jekyllrb.com).
 Theme by [AcademicPages](https://github.com/academicpages/academicpages.github.io), a fork of [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/).
 Hosted on [GitHub Pages](https://pages.github.com/).